klmmmv/thesis/chap3.md

 - local transitions which alter a global state, and
 - scheduling or cuncurrency issues in the system.

-## S-BPM and ASMs - two siblings

-Ad the similarities of the S-BPM and ASMs method

-> The method bridges the gap between the human understanding and formulation
-> of real-world problems and the deployment of their algorithmic
-> solutions by code-executing machines on changing platforms [@boerger:2003].

-both methods share three concern:

-The ground model concern

-: BP are designed by Domain experts  in natural language, heavily supported by tables, graphics diagrams and so on.
-Software developers need to put that usually ambiduous, incomplete or inconsistent specification into *code* "The question is how to link "informal" requirements documents to necessarily formalized executable code[...] in a way to guarantee that the code does what the requirements describe."

-The refinement concern

-:

-The subject-orientation concern

-: This means to make the actions of the subjects explicit.
-Actions in this context means the internal (like seen in the SBD) or the external (like seen in the SID) external.

-A complete ASM model is defined as follows
-: it consists of its rules together with a definition of its signature and a list of all assumptions made on the environment.
-The signature is a collection of data types, which defines the notion of machine states.
-  Also the underlying timing constraints, the data types, the class of exceptions, but also the computing resources, the users, etc.

-Events
-: Are arbitrary conditions.
-An event changes the value of at least one guard/condition

-Actions
-: are sets of *Updates* of arbitrary memory locations, which can be paremeterized.
-  The parameters are of arbitrary type.

-Memory location in Finite State Machines (FSM) are the *in*, *out* and *ctl_state* variables.
-In ASMs they are of arbitrary expressions of arbitrary types.

-## Multi agent ASMs

-Multi agent ASMs are basic ASMs in a distributed environment.
-In the context of ASMs and automata theory, distributed is a synonym for asynchronous.
-Meaning that several agents (in this case called machines or automaton) are able to work in an independent way and communicating with other agents through asynchronous messages.
-This means that sending and receiving a message, will never block an agent in its behaviour.

-"When dealing with multi-agent systems we use sets of agents each executing its own ASM."

-"This means that technically speaking a run of an asynchronous ASM is not a sequence of steps of an agent, but a set of such sequences defined by the involved agents, where steps m of an agent which depend on steps m′ of another agent are in an order relation m before m′ or m after m′." [@fleischmann:2010]

 ## ASM Refinements